Chris Franks

-Christopher Paul Franks (born 2 August 1951) is a Welsh politician.
-A member of Plaid Cymru, he has led the party's group on the Vale of Glamorgan Council.
-Between 2007 and 2011 he was a member of the National Assembly for Wales losing in 2011.
+Christopher Paul Franks (born 2 August 1951) is a Plaid Cymru Politician.
+He was a member of the National Assembly for Wales between 2007 and 2011 for the South Wales Central constituency, and Vale of Glamorgan councillor for Dinas Powys from 2004-2017 and 2017-present.
+He has previously led the Plaid Cymru group on the council.

 Career

 Franks was born in Cardiff, and educated at Llandaff College.
 He qualified as a civil engineer, and worked in the Highways and Transport Department of a local authority.

-Political life
+Political career

+Local Government

 Franks was a Plaid Cymru councillor for Dinas Powys on South Glamorgan County Council from 1981 until the council's dissolution.
 He was elected to Vale of Glamorgan Council from Dinas Powys ward, and also to Dinas Powys Community Council.
-Franks was the Plaid Cymru candidate for Vale of Glamorgan in the 2001 general election, and shortly after the election was chosen as Plaid Cymru group leader on Vale of Glamorgan.
-He also fought the Vale of Glamorgan in the 1999 and 2003 elections to the National Assembly for Wales.
-In 2002, Franks challenged Owen John Thomas for the top place on the Plaid Cymru list in South Wales Central, but was unsuccessful.

-Vale of Glamorgan council and leadership
+In 2001, he was chosen as Plaid Cymru group leader on the Vale of Glamorgan Council.

 After the 2004 elections to Vale of Glamorgan Council the Plaid Cymru group found itself with the 'balance of power' and Franks held meetings with both the Conservative and Labour leaders.
 Eventually, the Conservatives formed a minority administration which lasted until November 2006 when a crisis over social services cuts led to a vote of no confidence in the Conservative leader being passed.
 Franks declared that an all-party coalition was preferable.
 A coalition between Labour, Plaid Cymru and Independent councillors was agreed that December under which Franks became the cabinet member for Legal and Public Protection, a post that he no longer holds.
 Franks was neutral in his support for the coalition having abstained in the vote of no confidence.

 In the 2017 elections, Franks lost his seat to the Conservatives but regained his seat in the 2022 elections.